Sri Durga Temple Wedding – Sydney

 The Wedding Rituals

-The groom then applies the sindoor on the bride’s forehead that is a symbol of the long life of her husband.
+The groom then applies the sindoor on the bride’s forehead which is a symbol of the long life of her husband.
 It is considered auspicious and said to bring good fortune.

 Post Wedding Rituals